 - Carrying out an unlawful search and seizure6

-For instance if law enforcement performs an illegal search while investigating a health insurance fraud case, then the defendant’s attorney can file a motion to suppress evidence.
+For instance if law enforcement performs an illegal search while investigating a health insurance fraudulent claim case, then the defendant’s attorney can file a motion to suppress evidence.
 A suppression motion asks the judge to throw out any evidence found from the illegal police search.

 If the court grants the motion, then the D.A. may be left with too little evidence to sustain a conviction for health care fraud.